VolkerSiep/SigmaMu/doc/source/tutorial/solving_models.rst

-from simu import SimulationSolverConfigSolving models - the first process simulation
+Solving models - the first process simulation
 =============================================

 While process models are pretty by themselves, their real purpose is to be numerically solved and their results to be analyzed.